21k/sqlalchemy/README.md

 ### test
-all of the three line of code can work
+all of the three lines of code can work
 ```
 python dal.py 'if(1=1,create_time,username)'
 python dal.py 'if(1=2,create_time,username)'